fedbon/sample-spring-cloud-microservices-booklibrary/README.md

   | GET    | /api/v1/books?user            | Get all books by user, optionally sorted by positive or negative votes |
   | GET    | /api/v1/genres                | Get all genres, sorted by name in ascending order                      |

+### Author Service
-- **Author Service**: Provides author profiles, including biographical information, authored books, and statistics.
+Provides author profiles, including biographical information, authored books, and statistics.
 Users can search for authors and explore their data.

   | Method | Path                            | Description                                            |
   |--------|---------------------------------|--------------------------------------------------------|